 Should I Avoid Free Website Hosting?

-Yes, I personally think you should go with a reputable paid host like Bluehost, especially when their service is only $4 per month.
+I personally believe you should not use free options and go with a reputable paid host like Bluehost or HostGator, especially when their services are only around $4 per month.
 Plus, free web hosts typically start off as free, severely restrict your settings, and then push you to upgrade to a paid plan.
 I would avoid the headache altogether and choose a cheap web host or premium one depending on your needs.

-While Hostinger is the best free website host on the list, you don’t want to skimp on your hosting by choose a free or cheap plan.
+While Freehosting.com is the best host on the list, you don’t want to skimp on your hosting by choose a free or cheap plan.
 If you’re serious about your website, hosting is one of the most important choices you’ll make – and can affect your site speed, uptime, security, and features.
-Don’t go cheap with website hosting and make an investment to secure your website’s future.
+Don’t go cheap and make an investment to secure your website’s future.

-The best cheap web hosts typically have hosting plans between $2 and 5 per month, and can still get you a lot of great features.
+The best cheap web hosts typically cost between $2 and 5 per month, and can still get you a lot of great features.

-My pick for the best cheap website hosting is Bluehost.
+My pick for the best cheap website hosting is HostGator.
 With an affordable host, you need a strong uptimes, fast load times, and great 24/7 support.

-Here are my top picks for cheap web hosting:
+Here are my top picks for cheap hosting in 2019:

 What is the Best Web Hosting for Small Business?